Cultural practices and preferences when having a baby

 Key facts

-- In Australia, you have many choices about your care during pregnancy, and where and how to have your baby.
+- In Australia, you have many choices about your care during pregnancy, including where and how to have your baby.

 - There are many services that can help support you, whatever your cultural background.

-- Hospitals in Australia provide you with free access to interpreters, either in person or over the phone, so that you and your healthcare team understand each other clearly.
+- Hospitals in Australia provide free access to interpreters, either in person or over the phone, so that you and your healthcare team understand each other clearly.

 - Talk to your doctor or community health service to find support services near you.